 Interest rates represent the reward for lending (saving) or the cost of borrowing, expressed as a percentage of the principal (the amount lent or borrowed).
 Increases in interest rates are likely to have the greatest impact on the behaviour of those who are indebted.
 Most home loans in Australia are usually offered with variable interest rates, which means that the banks can adjust the interest rate payable in line with changing economic circumstances (usually, but not always when the RBA changes the cash rate).
-An increase in interest rates will mean that indebted households (and businesses) will have less discretionary income after paying interest.
+An increase in interest rates will mean that indebted households (and businesses) will have less 'discretionary income' after paying interest.
 This is likely to result in a decrease in demand and a shift to the left of the demand curve for many goods and services.
 In this case, less will be purchased at each price.
-Those goods that are deemed by consumers to be less necessary may be affected more than essentials such as food.